SUPERVISION

 Next Steps

 If you think we could be a good fit and would like to explore working together, please email me and include a letter or indication of interest including what you would like in a potential supervisory relationship, resumé, and 3 references.
 I offer free 30 min initial meetings to potential supervisees as well as the opportunity to candidly connect privately with current supervisees for those interested in moving forward.
+If we decide to move forward with signing paperwork to enter into a supervisory relationship with the board, a $100 documentation fee is required.
+This fee will be credited after 6 months to the associate's account.